m-muecke/bbk/README.md

 and the [European Central Bank (ECB)](https://data.ecb.europa.eu/help/api/overview) APIs.

-In the future, it may be extended to other central banks and financial institutions.
+> In the future, it may be extended to other central banks and financial
+> institutions.
+Feel free to open an issue if you have a specific
+> request.

 ## Installation